Tigers play under the lights for first time on Friday at 6:30 p.m.

-Clay Greene begins his first season as assistant coach/recruiting coordinator at the University of Memphis.
-Greene joins head coach Daron Schoenrock after six seasons at East Tennessee State University.
+Clay Greene begins his third season as assistant coach/recruiting coordinator at the University of Memphis.
+Greene joined head coach Daron Schoenrock after six seasons at East Tennessee State University.

 In 2011, the ETSU offense led the nation with 86 home runs in 57 games played.
 Under the tutelage of Greene, the Bucs posted top-five marks in home runs in three of his six seasons at ETSU (2008, 2010, and 2011).
-Greene coached two-time All-American Paul Hoilman and first team All-American Bo Reeder while at ETSU, the fifth and sixth All-Americans in ETSU program history.
+Greene coached two-time All-American Paul Hoilman and first team All-American Bo Reeder, the fifth and sixth All-Americans in ETSU program history.

 Prior to his stint at ETSU, Greene spent three seasons at the University of Tennessee as an assistant, helping guide the Volunteers to the College World Series in 2005.
 Prior to his coaching career, Greene also played for Tennessee from 1996-97 and spent four seasons playing professionally in the San Francisco farm system.